lirantal/operations-orchestration-backup/README.md

 Example of how to run it with the required arguments

+## Export from OO
-## Performing an export of an OO install to a JSON file:
+Performing an export of an OO install to a JSON file:
 ```bash
 operations-orchestration-backup --username admin --password admin --url http://localhost:8050 --export mydata.json
 ```

+## Import to OO
-## Performing an import from a previously prepared JSON file (an array of objects) directly into an OO install:
+Performing an import from a previously prepared JSON file (an array of objects) directly into an OO install:
 ```bash
 operations-orchestration-backup --username admin --password admin --url http://localhost:8050 --import mydata.json
 ```